 For National Guard Members

-For members of the National Guard, FDU offers a Bachelor of Arts (BA) in Individualized Studies, an Associate of Arts (AA), a Master of Science in Homeland Security (MSHS), a Master of Sports Administration (MSA), a Master of Arts in Student Services Adminstration (MASSA), and a Master of Administrative Science (MAS), at a reduced tuition rate of $250 per credit.
+For members of the National Guard, FDU offers a Bachelor of Arts (BA) in Individualized Studies, an Associate of Arts (AA), a Master of Science in Cyber and Homeland Security (MSCHSA), a Master of Sports Administration (MSA), a Master of Arts in Student Services Adminstration (MASSA), and a Master of Administrative Science (MAS), at a reduced tuition rate of $250 per credit.
 These programs are offered in three modalities: On-campus, off-campus, and online.
 Tuition and fees for these programs is covered fully by just sixty (60) percent of the maximum GI Bill benefit, or by the Army National Guard Federal Tuition Assistance (FTA) Program.

 Other GI Bill Programs